Is Your Analytics Script a Wiretap Under California Law?

 The pen register theory (Section 638.51).
 Even if a tracking tool doesn't capture the contents of your communication, it captures your IP address, device info, and browsing patterns.
 Under CIPA, that's characterized as a "pen register", a device that records "dialing, routing, addressing, or signaling information."
 This theory has a lower bar because it doesn't require capturing what you typed, just metadata about your connection.

-The critical piece that makes this so powerful: CIPA is an all-party consent state.
+Here is the piece that makes it so powerful: California is an all-party consent state.
 Unlike federal wiretap law, where one party consenting is enough, California requires consent from all parties before any recording or interception begins.
-Your website's consent to sharing data with Google doesn't count.
+Your consent to share data with Google doesn't count.
 The visitor has to consent too.
 Before anything fires.

 The numbers are staggering

 Fisher Phillips' Digital Wiretapping Litigation Map tracks 2,341 lawsuits filed across the United States since 2022.
-79% of them (1,845 cases) were filed in California.
-Beyond the formal lawsuits, legal experts estimate 50,000 to 100,000 total claims when you count pre-suit demand letters and private arbitration filings that never become public.
+79% of them (1,845 cases) landed in California.
+That's the formal count.
+Once you add the demand letters and the private arbitration filings that never reach a public docket, legal experts put the real number at 50,000 to 100,000 total claims.
+Most of this is happening out of sight.

-The settlement amounts are real.
-Oracle paid $115 million for tracking consumer activity without consent.
-FuboTV settled for $3.4 million over Meta Pixel and Google Analytics data sharing.
-GameSpot paid $1.2 million for third-party ad trackers collecting IP addresses.
+And the money is real too.
+Oracle paid $115 million to settle claims it tracked consumer activity without consent.
+FuboTV settled for $3.4 million over data it shared through the Meta Pixel and Google Analytics.
+GameSpot paid $1.2 million for third-party ad trackers that collected IP addresses.

-But the real headline is the Meta/Flo Health case.
-A federal jury found Meta violated CIPA by intercepting confidential health data from a period-tracking app via the Meta Pixel.
-The judge signaled damages could reach $8 billion based on 1.6 million California class members at $5,000 each.
-Plaintiffs argued the theoretical maximum could hit $190 billion.
+The one that should stop you cold is the Meta/Flo Health case.
+A federal jury found Meta violated CIPA by intercepting confidential health data from a period-tracking app through the Meta Pixel.
+The judge signaled damages could reach $8 billion, the math being 1.6 million California class members at $5,000 each.
+Plaintiffs argued the ceiling could go as high as $190 billion.
+That is what $5,000 per person looks like when a lot of people are on the list.

-And the pace is accelerating.
-Courts issued twice as many CIPA decisions in January 2026 as in December 2025.
-Every major law firm advisory published this year predicts continued or increased filing volume through 2026.
+And it is speeding up.
+Courts issued twice as many CIPA decisions in January 2026 as they did in December 2025.
+That's the curve doubling in a single month.
+Every major law firm advisory published this year says the same thing: expect continued or increased filing volume through 2026.

 Which tools put you at risk

-Not all tracking tools carry the same CIPA exposure.
-The legal distinction comes down to one question: does a third party with its own interests receive your visitors' data?
+Not every tracking tool carries the same risk.
+The whole question comes down to one thing: does a third party with its own interests get a copy of your visitors' data?
+If yes, you have a problem.
+If no, you mostly don't.

 Google Analytics: actively litigated.
 In Smith v.
-Google (2024), a federal court denied Google's motion to dismiss, finding that Google creates a "detailed dossier, or digital fingerprint" for each user and uses the data to serve its own ad business.
-Google is not just a tool serving the website operator.
-It's an independent third party that profits from intercepted data.
+Google (2024), a federal court denied Google's motion to dismiss.
+The court found Google builds a "detailed dossier, or digital fingerprint" for each user and feeds the data into its own ad business.
+So Google is not a tool working for the website.
+By that reasoning it's an outside party making money off the data it intercepts.

 Meta Pixel: the highest-volume target.
-Hundreds of cases filed.
-The Meta Pixel Healthcare Litigation found that Meta's Pixel on hospital websites intercepted patient health information.
-The Meta/Flo Health verdict is the first jury finding of liability.
-Courts have consistently held that search terms entered into website search bars and transmitted to Meta via the Pixel constitute "contents" of a communication.
+Hundreds of cases.
+The Meta Pixel Healthcare Litigation found Meta's Pixel on hospital websites picked up patient health information.
+The Meta/Flo Health verdict is the first time a jury found liability outright.
+And courts keep ruling that the words a visitor types into a site's search bar, then sent off to Meta through the Pixel, count as the "contents" of a communication.
+Not metadata.
+The message itself.

 Session replay tools (Hotjar, FullStory, Microsoft Clarity): mixed but dangerous.
 In Mikulsky v.
-Bloomingdale's (2025), the Ninth Circuit reversed a dismissal, finding that session replay software capturing names, addresses, and credit card information in real time supported a CIPA claim.
-If the vendor uses data for its own purposes (training models, cross-site fingerprinting), it's an eavesdropper, not a tool.
+Bloomingdale's (2025), the Ninth Circuit reversed a dismissal.
+It found that session replay software, watching names, addresses, and credit card numbers go in as the visitor types them, was enough to support a CIPA claim.
+The line they drew: if the vendor uses the data for its own ends, like training models or fingerprinting you across sites, it's an eavesdropper, not a tool.

 TikTok Pixel: growing wave.
 In Camplisson v.
-Adidas (2025), the court denied dismissal and found the TikTok Pixel and Microsoft Bing tracker could constitute pen registers under CIPA.
-This directly contradicted four prior rulings, creating a split.
+Adidas (2025), the court denied dismissal and found the TikTok Pixel and the Microsoft Bing tracker could count as pen registers under CIPA.
+That cut against four earlier rulings that went the other way.
+Now there's a split, which is another way of saying nobody knows yet.

 Website search bars with third-party plugins.
-Any tool that routes your visitors' search queries to an external server is directly exposed.
-Courts have explicitly held that search terms are "contents" of a communication, not just metadata.
+If a tool sends your visitors' search queries off to an outside server, you're exposed, plain and simple.
+Courts have said it directly: search terms are the "contents" of a communication, not just metadata about it.

 How plaintiffs find their targets

-You might think this only happens to big companies.
-It doesn't.
-The plaintiffs' bar has industrialized the process of finding targets, and your website might already be on a list.
+You might assume this is a big-company problem.
+It isn't.
+The plaintiffs' bar has turned target-hunting into an assembly line, and your website might already be on a list somewhere.

 The Facebook Activity Report.
-Every Facebook user can download a report showing every website that sent their browsing data to Meta.
+Any Facebook user can download a report showing every website that sent their browsing data to Meta.
 As Traverse Legal documented: "Once a plaintiff's Off-Facebook Activity report exposes which websites have transmitted browsing data to Meta, that single download becomes a roadmap for mass filings."
+One report, a hundred targets.

 Free scanning tools.
-Plaintiffs' firms use tools like BuiltWith, Wappalyzer, and Blacklight to scan websites and identify installed tracking scripts.
+Plaintiffs' firms point tools like BuiltWith, Wappalyzer, and Blacklight at websites to see which tracking scripts are installed.
 As Constangy's analysis noted: "There is a trend for plaintiffs to rely on free website scans to identify potential violations, enabling high-volume targeting."
-The same tools your marketing team uses to check competitors can be used to build a lawsuit.
+The same tool your marketing team uses to peek at a competitor's stack is the tool that builds the lawsuit against you.

 Tester plaintiffs.
-Some individuals visit websites specifically to generate CIPA violations.
-They interact with chat widgets, fill out partial forms, and use the resulting tracking events as the basis for claims.
-One court pushed back, finding a tester plaintiff who "actively sought out privacy violations" lacked standing.
-But this defense is not available everywhere.
+Some people visit websites for the sole purpose of generating a CIPA violation.
+They poke at chat widgets, half-fill forms, and then use the tracking events that fired as the basis for a claim.
+One court pushed back, finding a tester plaintiff who "actively sought out privacy violations" lacked standing to sue.
+Helpful, but that defense doesn't work everywhere.

 Serial filers drive the volume.
-A small pool of repeat plaintiffs files hundreds or thousands of claims.
-Coalition's data shows that just four law firms file 70% of all web privacy claims.
-One Los Angeles firm has filed over 550 CIPA pixel lawsuits and sent thousands of demand letters that never resulted in public litigation.
-The business model looks strikingly similar to the ADA website accessibility lawsuit wave where 18 firms filed 44% of all ADA cases over 14 years.
+A small group of repeat plaintiffs files hundreds, even thousands, of claims.
+Coalition's data shows just four law firms file 70% of all web privacy claims.
+One Los Angeles firm alone has filed over 550 CIPA pixel lawsuits and sent thousands of demand letters that never turned into a public case at all.
+This is a rerun.
+It's the ADA website accessibility wave all over again, where 18 firms filed 44% of all ADA cases over 14 years.

 The $15,000 letter you don't want to receive

-Most CIPA claims never become public lawsuits.
-The real action happens in demand letters.
+Most CIPA claims never make it to a courtroom.
+The real action is in the demand letters.

-A typical demand arrives by mail to your registered agent or by email, threatening to file a lawsuit or arbitration claim unless you settle within a short deadline.
-The amount: $15,000 to $40,000.
-That range is not accidental.
-It's precisely calibrated to be cheaper than hiring a lawyer to fight it.
+A typical one shows up by mail to your registered agent, or by email, and it threatens a lawsuit or an arbitration claim unless you settle inside a short deadline.
+The ask: $15,000 to $40,000.
+That number isn't pulled out of a hat.
+It's set just low enough to be cheaper than paying a lawyer to fight it, which is exactly why so many businesses just pay.

-Jackson Walker's privacy team noted: "There is hardly a week that goes by that we do not receive an inquiry from a business that has received a CIPA-complaint letter."
+Jackson Walker's privacy team put it plainly: "There is hardly a week that goes by that we do not receive an inquiry from a business that has received a CIPA-complaint letter."

-If you pay, it doesn't end.
-Traverse Legal documented that companies settling early signal they are "payers," which invites follow-up letters from the same plaintiffs.
+And paying doesn't make it stop.
+Traverse Legal documented that companies who settle early get marked as "payers," which only brings more letters from the same plaintiffs.

-And here's the part that makes this truly dangerous: most cyber insurance policies don't cover CIPA claims.
-Coalition, a major cyber insurer, reported that 70% of wrongful collection claims are CIPA-related, and many policies specifically exclude claims arising from "improper tracking, recording, or monitoring of communications."
-Your insurance company may argue that deploying tracking scripts was a deliberate business decision, making any resulting CIPA violation intentional and therefore uninsurable.
+Now the part that makes this genuinely dangerous.
+Most cyber insurance policies don't cover CIPA claims.
+Coalition, a major cyber insurer, reported that 70% of wrongful collection claims are CIPA-related, and many policies write in an exclusion for claims arising from "improper tracking, recording, or monitoring of communications."
+Your insurer can argue that installing a tracking script was a deliberate business choice, which makes any CIPA violation intentional, which can put it outside what the policy will pay for.
+The coverage you bought may not reach the claim you end up facing.

 Cookie banners won't save you

-If your first instinct is "I'll just add a cookie consent banner," I have bad news.
+If your first move is "I'll slap on a cookie consent banner and be done," I have bad news.

-The Ninth Circuit made this clear in Javier v.
-Assurance IQ (2022): consent under CIPA must be obtained before any recording begins.
+The Ninth Circuit settled this in Javier v.
+Assurance IQ (2022): under CIPA, consent has to come before any recording starts.
 Not after.
-Not retroactively.
+Not patched in later.
 Before.
-A privacy policy that users see only after they've already interacted with your site?
-Not valid consent.
+A privacy policy a visitor only sees once they've already used your site isn't consent at all.
+The timing is the whole game.

 "By continuing to browse, you agree" banners fail.
-The user's continued navigation happens simultaneously with or after script execution, not before it.
-For consent to be meaningful under CIPA, the user's browsing cannot be the thing that generates the consent, because the interception has already begun by the time they do anything.
+The visitor's continued browsing happens at the same time as the script, or after it, never before.
+And for consent to mean anything under CIPA, the browsing itself can't be the thing that creates the consent.
+By the time they do anything at all, the interception has already happened.

 Privacy policies are disclosures, not consent.
-Courts have consistently held that a privacy policy is not a consent mechanism.
-Consent buried inside a document the user may never read does not constitute prior consent for the moment scripts execute on page load.
+Courts keep holding that a privacy policy is not a consent mechanism.
+Burying consent inside a document the visitor will never open does not count as prior consent for the instant your scripts run on page load.

-The biggest trap: scripts that fire before the banner loads.
-This is the core technical vulnerability.
-Most tag managers load JavaScript in the document head.
-The consent banner loads later.
-Even if the banner looks correct to users, tracking tags have already fired before consent was registered.
-Dollar Tree and Motorola Mobility both face lawsuits over banners that failed to actually block third-party cookies from firing when users clicked "Reject."
+The worst trap of all: scripts that fire before the banner even loads.
+This is the technical heart of it.
+Most tag managers load their JavaScript in the document head.
+The consent banner shows up after that.
+So the banner can look perfectly correct to a visitor while the tracking tags have already fired before consent was ever recorded.
+Dollar Tree and Motorola Mobility are both being sued over banners that failed to actually block third-party cookies from firing when visitors clicked "Reject."
+The button said no. The scripts didn't listen.

-What actually works.
-Ubisoft successfully defeated CIPA claims with a multi-layered consent architecture: a cookie banner on landing that blocked all nonessential scripts until the user clicked Accept, an account-creation flow requiring affirmative acceptance of Terms and Privacy Policy, and a repeat presentation at checkout.
-The court dismissed all claims with prejudice, meaning it found the defense so strong that the plaintiff couldn't even amend and try again.
+What does work.
+Ubisoft beat its CIPA claims with consent built in layers: a landing-page banner that blocked every nonessential script until the visitor clicked Accept, an account-creation step that required the visitor to accept the Terms and Privacy Policy, and another pass at checkout.
+The court dismissed all claims with prejudice.
+That last bit matters: it means the defense was strong enough that the plaintiff couldn't even rewrite the complaint and take another swing.

-The key difference: Ubisoft's banner technically blocked scripts from loading.
+Here's the one difference that decided it.
+Ubisoft's banner genuinely blocked the scripts from loading.
 Most banners don't.
-If your consent management platform doesn't integrate with your tag manager to gate script execution, the banner is decoration.
+If your consent platform doesn't talk to your tag manager and gate when scripts run, the banner is just decoration on top of a tracker that's already firing.

 Banner says "By continuing, you agree"